-Mainland Flights to Hawaii – Cost per Mile.
+Flights to Hawaii – Cost per Mile Comparison.

-Using Honolulu to Maui as an example route, fares during most travel times typically range from $118 (this week’s sale) to as much as $239 round trip.
-Based on a distance of 100 miles even, that comes out to between $0.64 and $1.19 per mile.
+Hawaii inter-island: Using Honolulu to Maui or Kauai as example routes, fares during most travel times typically range from $118 (this week’s sale) to as much as $239 round trip.
+Based on a distance of 100 miles even, that comes out to between $0.59 and $1.19 per mile.
 That puts the highest of Hawaii inter-island fares near or at the top of cost per mile on flights within the US according to the Washington Post.

 In our deregulated airline environment, airlines are free to charge what the market will pay, with the distance flown having very little to do with the cost of flights.
 It is far more about competition, or the lack thereof.

 The Hawaii inter-island flight market has had no significant competition for years, ever since Aloha Airlines went out of business in 2008.
 While other airlines have tried to enter the market, including Island Air, Go! and Mokulele, nothing has really stuck.
-We now have, other than fringe players, only one primary inter-island carrier, Hawaiian Airlines.
+We have had, other than fringe players, only one primary inter-island carrier, Hawaiian Airlines, until now.

 Contrast that with mainland to Hawaii flights.
 There, prices are kept in check through significant and improving competition from bellwethers Hawaiian Airlines and Alaska Airlines, in addition to the legacy companies American Airlines, Delta Airlines and United Airlines.
 That before Southwest enters the market and creates lower fares.

-1. Change the time/day of flights.
-If you can fly either very early in the morning or late at night, the costs are generally less.
+2. Change the time/day of flights.
+If you can fly either very early in the morning or late at night, the costs will usually be less on Hawaiian Airlines.
 Sometimes the same is true of mid-week vs. weekend travel.

-2. One viable alternative that we like ourselves, is the four island NCL Pride of America cruise which has a list of advantages including eliminating the need for inter-island flights.
+3. One viable inter-island vacation alternative that we like ourselves, is the four island NCL Pride of America cruise.
+That has a list of advantages including eliminating the need for inter-island flights.